ilai63/chess/README.md

 3. Run `chessFX.Main`.

 The bot needs an internet connection.
 Without one the game still works, and the bot plays a random legal move instead.

-## Credits

-In the final stage I used an AI assistant (Claude) to find and fix bugs and to finish parts of the game.